 To her point, the animal health staff consists of four women.

-“In my time here, the biggest change regarding women is that they are now in leadership roles – the four directors, plus Janet as avian curator,” Haefele said.
+“In my time here, the biggest change regarding women is that they are now in leadership roles – the five directors, plus Janet as avian curator,” Haefele said.

 Haefele pointed out some of Fossil Rim’s all-time female contributors.

 “I think the most important woman in Fossil Rim’s history is Krystyna Jurzykowski,” she said.
 “She saw Fossil Rim’s potential and is still helping to ensure that Fossil Rim reaches it.
 I also think about the impact of the Attwater’s prairie chicken team, Janet and Cara.
 They have truly made a huge impact on that program by consistently giving everything during chick season and striving to improve every year.”

 Joining Fossil Rim’s team in 2005, Steakley has held five different positions, beginning with director of the Nature Store.
 She currently oversees the Nature Store and Overlook Cafe, plus she is in charge of special events at Fossil Rim.

 “I work for rhinos; I seriously believe I work for our animals,” she said.
 “It’s my job to make money to feed them.”

 Thinking about equality in the workplace, Steakley recalled a challenge long before her Fossil Rim career.